ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 ---

 # Player Controller
-Now that we have our input system setup we can start work on the `PlayerController` class that defines the methods triggereted by the **Player Input component**.
+Now that we have our input system set up, we can start work on the `PlayerController` class that defines the methods triggered by the **Player Input component**.

 **1. Create a new C# class** named `PlayerController` and open it in your editor.

-**2. Double click on `PlayerController`** to open it in your editor.
+**2. Double-click on `PlayerController`** to open it in your editor.

 ## Get the Move Component
 In our previous lessons, we created `MoveTransform` and `MoveRigidbody` classes.
 Each of these moves the GameObject in a different way.
 For setting up our `PlayerController`, we need to decide which movement style we want to use and get a reference to the appropriate component.